Kittyhacker101-Software/KatWeb/README.md

   * Just create a new folder with the domain name in the / folder (not /html, the layer below it).
 Then put your content in there!
 - You can use this to password protect folders!
   * Just create a file in the folder you want to protect, and name it passwd.
 Then put [username]:[password] in your file (Example : "admin:passwd")!
+ - You can use this to do HTTP redirects!!
+   * Just create a file which ends in .redir!
+Then put your link in there, and you can access it without the .redir (Example : meme.txt.redir => meme.txt)

 ## Config Options
 - keepAliveTimeout - The max length of time a keep-alive connection can stay open in seconds.
 Must be greater than zero!